Bear Creek Provincial Park in Kelowna

 Camp Host Information

-There’s camp host at Bear Creek Provincial Park is located near the park entrance, just beside the gatehouse.
+The camp host at Bear Creek Provincial Park is located near the park entrance, just beside the gatehouse.

-The park is operated by Kaloya Contracting Ltd. and can be contacted at (250) 766-7972 and [email protected].
+The park is operated by Kaloya Contracting Ltd. and can be contacted at (250) 766-7972 and info@campokanagan.com.
+Please remember that sites cannot be booked by contacting the camp host.

 Bear Creek is a very well-maintained park and has many facilities in the campground.
 There are also limited facilities along the hiking trails.

-Things to Do at Bear Creek Provincial Park
+Things to Do at Bear Creek Provincial park

 Just like most of the provincial parks in the Okanagan, there’s no shortage of fun to be had at Bear Creek!
 You can enjoy water activities including swimming, kayaking, SUP, as well as hiking, camping, and even swim up to a waterfall.